-Intermap believes that LiDAR is the most competitive technology to IFSAR based on its availability and accuracy.
+Intermap believes that LiDAR is the most competitive technology to IFSAR because of its availability and accuracy.
 The equipment is easily obtainable, and mapping services are usually offered by companies on a fee-for-service basis.
 Pricing, while project-specific, typically ranges from approximately \$100 to \$250 per square kilometer for large areas (>5000 kilometers square), roughly five to ten times the cost of Intermap's products and the end product varies dramatically in quality and precision.
 However, given the high level of competition in the LiDAR sector, it is likely that prices will continue to be driven down.
 Although LiDAR is capable of higher accuracy than Intermap's IFSAR technology, the major obstacles to its widespread adoption are its inability to cover large areas efficiently, limited ability to fly in poor weather conditions, non-standard processing methods to derive hydro-enforced (rivers run downstream) DSM and DTM finished data products, and a much higher cost associated with collecting large areas relative to IFSAR.
 Furthermore, Intermap believes that LiDAR does not play a key role in the cloud belt regions of the world, due to its inability to operate through dense clouds.
+While Intermap considers LiDAR to be a competing technology, the Company also has partnership agreements with LiDAR suppliers to provide their products and services as part of an optimum geospatial solution for the Company's customers.